Khoagoodkid/Khoagoodkid/README.md

 ###

-<p align="left">I'm James from Vietnam, a student in University of Manitoba pursuing Bachelor of Science.
+<p align="left">I'm Khoa/James from Vietnam, a student in University of Manitoba pursuing Bachelor of Science.
 I'm greatly passionate in Web Development, Machine Learning and partly Game Development.
 I always look forward to working on any projects related to my interest</p>

 ###